Lizard-Of-Oz/Searchlight/README.md

 To include this mod as a dependency, use [JitPack](https://jitpack.io/#Lizard-Of-Oz/Searchlight/master-SNAPSHOT)

 ### 1.17?
-1.17 version will be released in the following days.
+1.17 version is available in the master branch.